mappan123/Light-weight-linq-in-javascript/README.md

-# Light-weight-linq-in-javascript
+# Linq-for-javascript
-Light weight linq in javascript
+Linq for javascript

 Plunker link: http://plnkr.co/edit/oBZnD5ZBJinyYGgiwghV?p=preview

 #Features
-Lightweight/thin and simple to use.
+Lightweight and simple to use.

-Provides few frequently used functionalities in any program
+Provides frequently used functionalities in any program

 Enables quries on objects for javascript arrays.

 For loops can be avoided using this library for filtering, transforming, check exists etc.

+Blazingly fast.

 It has no dependency with any other javascript library.
 It is independent and can be included in any of your javascript programs